insin/newforms/docs/util.rst

    .. js:function:: ErrorList#asUl()

       Displays errors as a list.
+Returns ``undefined``if this list isn't populated with any errors.

    .. js:function:: ErrorList#asText()